therealPaulPlay/PlaySocketJS/README.md

 - `onEvent(event: string, callback: Function)`: Register a server-side event callback
 - `getRoomStorage(roomId: string)`: Get a snapshot of the current room storage (returns storage `object`)
 - `updateRoomStorage(roomId: string, key: string, type: 'set' | 'array-add' | 'array-add-unique' | 'array-remove-matching' | 'array-update-matching', value: any, updateValue?: any)`: Update a key in the shared room storage from the server.
+- `createRoom(initialStorage?: object, size?: number, host?: string)`: Create a room (returns `object` containing room ID and state) – Rooms created with a non-player host like "server" (default) will not be deleted when the last participant leaves
+- `destroyRoom(roomId: string)`: Destroy a room & kick all participants

 #### Event types